Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

-\textbf{\textit{The Perfectionist ``Plateau''.}} Voice experts and trainees identified a ``plateau'' to voice training progress following a phase of rapid voice development (T4, T9 and E1, E3).
+Voice experts and trainees identified a ``plateau'' to voice training progress following a phase of rapid voice development (T4, T9 and E1, E3).
 This plateau involved a combination of ``fine-tuning'' work (T4 and E3) and hurdles for voice generalization (E1, E2, E6).
-As T4 explained, \textit{``Voice training has a really weird learning curve where you start off [and] you don't see a lot of progress and then there's a period where you're like, `oh, I get it now' and then [for] that month you're gonna get a lot of progress and then later on it's a lot of fine-tuning.''} Trainees struggled with using an imperfect voice-in-training (VIT) outside controlled practice environments when they thought it wouldn't be perfect (T1, T3, T5, T6, T8 and E5, E6).
-To combat fears around generalization, trainees controlled the contexts where they would use the VIT (T1, T2, T5, T6, T9 and all experts) and all experts recommended starting with practice partners that the trainee felt comfortable with.
-Furthermore, experts (E1, E4, E5, E6) identified that feedback focused on small achievements could build trainee self-confidence in generalizing their VIT.
+As T4 explained, \textit{``Voice training has a really weird learning curve where you start off [and] you don't see a lot of progress and then there's a period where you're like, `oh, I get it now' and then [for] that month you're gonna get a lot of progress and then later on it's a lot of fine-tuning.''} Trainees struggled with using an imperfect voice-in-training (VIT) outside controlled practice environments when they thought it wouldn't be perfect (T1, T3, T5, T6, T8 and E5, E6), and fatigue when sustaining the VIT arose as a primary issue mentioned by experts' clients (E1, E2, E4, E6).

+To combat apprehension and fatigue associated with generalization, trainees controlled the contexts where they would use the VIT (T1, T2, T5, T6, T9 and all experts) and all experts recommended starting with practice partners that the trainee felt comfortable with. \hazel{Additionally, both experts and trainees also mentioned actively creating a conducive space for voice training through activities such as role-play or games (E1, E6 and T1). } Furthermore, experts (E1, E4, E5, E6) identified that feedback focused on small achievements could build trainee self-confidence in generalizing their VIT.
 For example, E5's encouragement focused on specific voice characteristics, \textit{``[G]iving that encouragement that things are sounding good, or you're doing XY and Z well ... [is] setting people up for success knowing that sometimes things are not going to be perfect and that's OK.''}